chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Results
 -------

-The following movie shows the evolution of tracer through the static mixer, both as a colored slice and colored streamlines:
+The following movie shows the flow of the tracer through the static mixer, both as a colored slice and colored streamlines:

 .. raw:: html